leo-frank/diff-gaussian-rasterization-depth/README.md

-# Differential Gaussian Rasterization with Depth forward and backward functionality
+# Differential Gaussian Rasterization with Depth Forward and Backward Functionality

 An extension of the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
 If you can make use of it in your own research, please be so kind to cite us.